mjhablox/Hackathon/2025/README.md

 # Kea DHCP Server Monitoring with eBPF

 This project implements an eBPF-based monitoring solution for tracking performance metrics of the Kea DHCP server.
 It allows real-time observation of various performance indicators without modifying the Kea source code.
+The collected metrics can now be integrated with Netflix Hollow for efficient in-memory storage and access.

 ## Overview